 Compiling Release Notes#

-To compile all release notes since a given version, do this:
+To compile all release notes from the beginning of time to a given version, do this:

 This will generate all release notes in the library’s history in a single text string, ordered from latest to earliest.